WHAT ARE NUTRIENTS?

 Complex vitamins are made up of eight different types, and all of them are responsible for specific tasks within the body.
 (We will discuss them later).

-Water-soluble vitamins are digested and then carried around the body directly by the bloodstream, and so can move about freely.
+Water-soluble vitamins are digested and then carried around the body directly by the bloodstream and so they can move about freely.

 Unfortunately, the downside of this is that they can quickly find themselves passed back out of the body via the kidneys.
-Therefore they need to be replenished on a daily basis.
+Therefore they need to be replenished daily.

 Next, they pass through the intestine wall, where they can attach themselves to proteins.
 These proteins can then carry them easily in the bloodstream and deliver them around the body.